Richie Aprile tries to win Tony’s respect with a leather jacket.

 - Chris’ marriage proposal to Adriana must be one of the least romantic in history.
 He shoves Liz La Cerva out of the way (and rips a phone from her so she can’t call the police) and then blurts out “I wanna marry you” to Adriana.
 (Mr. Romantic later blames their rocky relationship on his inability to “communicate my needs.”)

 - In an absurd world, some of Livia’s absurd theories are going to be proven right.
 In the previous episode, she advised AJ not to wear a seatbelt.
-Here, Sean is killed when his seatbelt holds him in place for Chris’ bullet.
+Here, Sean is killed when he can’t unbuckle his seatbelt fast enough to escape Christopher’s bullets.